annethereshewent/PixelEmu/README.md

 9. Go to the project's general panel, and under `Frameworks, Libraries, and Embedded Content` and hit the `+` button.
 10. Select the DSEmulatorMobile package from under `Workspace`.
 11. Install Cocoapods if it's not already installed, then in the root directory of this project, run `pod install`.
+12. You may need to reopen the project with the newly generated file from Cocoapods to get everything working properly.
-12. Build/run the project like normal.
+13. Build/run the project like normal.

 This is still very much a work-in-progress and needs a lot of overhaul in its design in particular, but it should work for most games.